THE

 In an unmarked brownstone, Dr. Sidney Gottlieb, the sadistic mastermind and director of the CIA’s top-secret MK-ULTRA drug program, is operating a covert, government-sanctioned horror show.

-With muscle from the mob and federal protection, Gottlieb hunts down the disposable—jazz musicians, junkies, and prostitutes.
+With muscle from the mob and federal protection, Gottlieb hunts down "the disposable"—jazz musicians, junkies, and prostitutes.
 He straps them to wooden gurneys and floods their veins full of massive amounts of LSD.

-Black-and-white scenes of bodies in straitjackets writhing in chemical torment cut hard against Hollingshead’s colorful world of music, love, laughter, and light.
+B&W scenes of bodies in straitjackets writhing in chemical torment cut hard against Hollingshead’s colorful world of music, love, laughter, and light.
+One trip chasing the higher Self.
+The other, state-sanctioned madness.

-But when friends disappear, paranoia creeps in.
+But when friends start disappearing, paranoia creeps in.

 Leary isn't sure if Hollingshead is being used, under surveillance, or crossed some other kind of line no one can see.

 One drug.
 Two experiments.
-With one inevitable collision.
+One inevitable collision.

-WHY NOW:
+WHY NOW

 The time is ripe for another counterculture revolution